railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

    single: pricelist
 ..

-.. note:: Pricelists and billing rates
+.. note:: Pricelists and Billing Rates

 	You can select a pricelist on the analytic account without having to use it to specify billing rates.